Ukraine

 The employer pays state social security payments for employees through a unified social tax of 22% of salary.
 This tax covers the pension system, unemployment benefits, and short-term and long-term disability benefits.

 • Long-term disability – The compensation for work-related long-term disability depends on the level of disability and the average salary or minimum income.
-The spherical disability state commission establishes the level of disability.
+The Spherical Disability State Commission establishes the level of disability.

 • Unemployment insurance – Compensation from the state fund for unemployment depends on the length of service, the average salary of the person before unemployment, and the reason for unemployment.
-This compensation could also be provided as one single payment.
+This compensation could also be provided as a single payment.

 Supplementary Employee Benefits